dps923/winter2020/graded-work/assign1-2018.md

 ### Due Date

-Friday, September 20, 2019, at 11:00pm ET
+Monday, September 24, 2018, at 11:00am ET
-Grade value: 8% of your final course grade
+Grade value: 10% of your final course grade

 *If you wish to submit the assignment before the due date and time, you can do that.*